digitalreplica/.github/profile/README.md

 # Subscription-based Projects
 Advanced topics being researched.
-* fire-llc: Invest owner contributions and income into a financially self-sustaining, legally separate entity.
+* financial-independence: my financial plan for living without a full time salary

 ## How to subscribe.
 Subscription-based projects are Github based.
 Please sign up for a GitHub account before subscribing